TheMSFlow/wireframing/README.md

 Figma is particularly effective for wireframing because it supports both low-fidelity and high-fidelity design work.
 Its intuitive interface, drag-and-drop elements, and flexible layout tools make it easy to sketch out ideas quickly.
 Moreover, the ability to share links and gather feedback directly on the design makes it a powerful tool for iteration and team collaboration throughout the entire design process.

+# Benefits of Wireframing in Software Development

+From a software development perspective, wireframing plays a vital role in bridging the gap between design and implementation.
+It ensures that the development team has a clear understanding of what needs to be built and how the user interface should function.

+## Guides the Design and Development Process

+Wireframes act as a foundational blueprint for both design and development.
+They provide a visual reference that outlines the structure, layout, and functionality of the interface, which helps ensure that the final product aligns with the original vision.

+### Example:
+Before starting development, a frontend developer can refer to the wireframe to understand where navigation bars, buttons, and content blocks should be placed.
+This reduces ambiguity and speeds up the coding process.

+## Facilitates Communication Across Teams

+Wireframes serve as a common language between designers, developers, project managers, and stakeholders.
+They help everyone visualize and agree on the interface structure before any design or code is finalized.

+### Example:
+During a project planning meeting, a wireframe can be used to walk through the user flow.
+This makes it easier for developers to ask questions about intended functionality, for stakeholders to suggest changes, and for designers to explain layout decisions—all without needing a polished visual design.

+## Identifies Usability Issues Early

+By focusing on layout and user interaction, wireframes help uncover potential usability problems before any development begins.
+This proactive approach allows teams to make informed decisions and adjustments early in the process.

+### Example:
+If a wireframe reveals that the navigation structure is too complex or buried, it can be restructured before design and development begin—saving time and reducing costly revisions later.

+## Saves Time and Resources

+Making changes to a wireframe is far quicker and less resource-intensive than altering a high-fidelity design or refactoring code.
+This flexibility encourages experimentation and helps teams iterate efficiently.

+### Example:
+If a client requests a change to the content layout, it can be quickly modified in the wireframe stage, rather than reworking a developed UI or prototype.

+In summary, wireframing enhances collaboration, supports better planning, and contributes to building more intuitive, user-friendly products with fewer development hurdles.